adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 [POST /agreements](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/createAgreement)

 - The request body is now consistent with its GET/PUT counterpart.
 A common agreement model is used across all these APIs.
-- Interactive options have been removed from the request body and is available through the separate [GET /agreements/{agreementId}/views](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementView) API.
+- Interactive options have been removed from the request body and is available through the separate [POST /agreements/{agreementId}/views](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementView) API.
 - Support for form fields, form fields layer template, amd merge fields has been removed from here and will now be available through the authoring APIs.
 - The document visibility feature is available in v6.
 - This API is more responsive as it is now asynchronous.